-Note that a c:resourceURI attribute is used to identify a remote resource that is only related to the MPD whose catalog declares it.
+Note that a c:resourceURI attribute is used to identify a remote resource that is only related to the IEPD whose catalog declares it.
 The resource is not required for validation.
-Therefore, the MPD is not required to contain this resource.
+Therefore, the IEPD is not required to contain this resource.
 As in the case of c:externalURI, the value of a c:resourceURI should be correct (i.e., a resource with that URI should exist).
 However, in this case, existence verification is considered outside the scope of this specification.

 5.2.4.5.
-Resolving an MPD URI with a Fragment
+Resolving an IEPD URI with a Fragment

 Rule 5-32.
-Resolve MPD URI with Fragment
+Resolve IEPD URI with Fragment

-[Rule 5-32] (WF-MPD) (Interpretation)
+[Rule 5-32] (IEPD) (Interpretation)

-Given an absolute MPD URI [RFC 3986 URI], §4.3, Absolute URI with a fragment, resolve this URI as follows:
+Given an absolute IEPD URI [RFC 3986 URI], §4.3, Absolute URI with a fragment, resolve this URI as follows:

-Resolve the base URI (per [RFC 3986 URI]) to retrieve the resource MPD.
-If the resource MPD does not exist, then fail (existence error).
+Resolve the base URI (per [RFC 3986 URI]) to retrieve the resource IEPD.
+If the resource IEPD does not exist, then fail (existence error).

-Apply the fragment (without "#") to the MPD resource:
+Apply the fragment (without "#") to the IEPD resource:

 Locate a structures:id attribute value that matches the fragment string.
 If more than one exist, then fail (ambiguity error).
 If none exists, then continue.